Modern History Playlist

 Gandhi-Irwin Pact (1931) and First Round Table Conference

-The Gandhi-Irwin Pact (March 1931) temporarily suspended the Civil Disobedience Movement.
-Gandhi agreed to attend the Second Round Table Conference in London.
-The First Round Table Conference (1930–31), held without Congress participation, discussed constitutional reforms but failed to achieve consensus.
+The Gandhi-Irwin Pact (March 1931) temporarily suspended the Civil Disobedience Movement (CDM), acknowledging the Indian National Congress (INC) as the essential negotiating party.
+Gandhi agreed to attend the Second Round Table Conference (RTC) in London.
+The First RTC (1930–31), held without Congress participation, failed to achieve any constitutional consensus.

-The Gandhi-Irwin Pact (March 1931) temporarily suspended the Civil Disobedience Movement.
-Gandhi agreed to attend the Second Round Table Conference in London.
-The First Round Table Conference (1930–31), held without Congress participation, discussed constitutional reforms but failed to achieve consensus.
+The Gandhi-Irwin Pact (March 1931) temporarily suspended the Civil Disobedience Movement (CDM), acknowledging the Indian National Congress (INC) as the essential negotiating party.
+Gandhi agreed to attend the Second Round Table Conference (RTC) in London.
+The First RTC (1930–31), held without Congress participation, failed to achieve any constitutional consensus.

 First Round Table Conference (1930–31)